 Prompted by severe flooding from the year before, the Los Angeles County Flood Control District is formed.
 The San Fernando Valley is annexed by the City of Los Angeles.
 Direct steamer service is established between Los Angeles and Japan.

+El Segundo and Culver City are incorporated as cities.
 The Tournament of Roses switches back to football games from chariot games.
 Architect Frank Lloyd Wright begins building the "Hollyhock House" for heiress Aline Barnsdall, the first of five houses in the Los Angeles area.
 For the first time, the population of Los Angeles exceeds that of San Francisco.
 Forest Lawn Cemetery is established in Glendale.

+Signal Hill and Maywood are incorporated as cities.
 The first dynamite blast occurs on the Los Angeles Aqueduct as Owens Valley residents attempt to block further diversion of the Owens River to Los Angeles.
 A small army of Owens Valley residents seizes the Los Angeles Aqueduct near Lone Pine and shuts off the water flow to Los Angeles.
 Los Angeles City’s population reaches one million.
 Of these, 43,000 are real estate agents.
 An opera company is established in Los Angeles.
 The first airplane to ever fly around the world is built in Santa Monica.
 It is a Douglas World Cruiser named New Orleans.